bioinformatics-core-shared-training/crukci-cluster-transition/session1-shell.md

 Limit number of files in directory, if possible avoid 10,000s files in single directory.

+> :computer: **EXERCISE** Go back to your Terminal window, or open a new one and log in onto the cluster head node.
+>
+> - Go to the bioinformatics shared installed software and list what's installed.
+> - Go to one of the scratch spaces to find your lab folder.
+> - Create a directory under your lab folder in the scratch area using your username for its name e.g. `/scratchb/bioinformatics/pajon01`
+>
+> :tada: Congratulations! :thumbsup: You did it! :wink:

 ## Reference genomes

 - Path to reference genomes: `/scratchb/bioinformatics/reference_data/reference_genomes/`